gian-te/bioinfo-coronavirus-genomic-determinants-of-pathogenicity/Datasets/11-regions/readme.txt

-this folder contains the genomes for the 11 regions that were identified by Gussow et al
+this folder contains the coded alginment for the 11 regions that were identified by Gussow et al